 On October 2, 2018, the Republic joined the Inclusive Framework on Base Erosion and Profit Shifting ("BEPS"), an initiative launched by the OECD in October 2015.
-The BEPS project aims to combat tax avoidance practices used by multinational corporations that transfer their benefits to countries with little or no taxation.
+The BEPS projectaims to combat tax avoidance practices used by multinational corporations that transfer their benefits to countries with little or no taxation.
 As a result of this accession, the Republic is being evaluated to ensure it complies with the minimum standard, in relation to its system of preferential tax regimes, its network of international treaties, implementation and documentation in transfer pricing matters, and its dispute resolution mechanisms.

-By joining the BEPS project, the Republic committed to implementing a package of measures aimed at fighting tax avoidance, improving the consistency of international tax rules and ensuring a transparent tax environment.
+By joining the BEPS project, the Republic committed to implementing a package of measures a imed at fighting tax avoidance, improving the consistency of international tax rules and ensuring a transparent tax environment.
 As of the date of this offering memorandum, the Republic has taken certain actions to comply with the minimum standards as established by the Inclusive Framework.
 In particular, the Government:

-- Issued Decree No. 256-21, amending the transfer pricing regulations to include the obligation to present the country-by-country report, which in turn would allow the Internal Revenue Agency to exchange tax related information with other members. - Exchanged information regarding rulings issued by the Tax Administration with other jurisdictions. - Issued the regulations applicable to the Border Development Tax Regime created by Law No. 12-21 by means of Decree No. 766-21, to establish minimum activity requirements with the aim of guaranteeing compliance with BEPS Action 5 related to countering harmful tax practices. - Contacted countries with which the Dominican Republic has double taxation treaties, with the aim of amending the bilateral agreements to comply with BEPS Action 6 on treaty abuse prevention. - Issued the Internal Revenue Agency's General Standard No. 08-21 on country-by-country reporting and acquired the report and information exchange platform, as required by BEPS Action 13 on country-by-country reporting. - Issued the Internal Revenue Agency's General Standard No. 10-22, on August 30, 2022, establishing the guidelines for the implementation of the mutual agreement procedure provisions of international agreements to avoid double taxation and prevent tax evasion. - Issued the Internal Revenue Agency's General Standard No. 11-22, on October 3, 2022, on the granting of benefits contained in International Agreements to Avoid Double Taxation, establishing the guidelines for the application of the provisions on current international agreements signed by the Dominican Republic to avoid double taxation and prevent tax evasion, including the granting of benefits contemplated therein.
+- Issued Decree No. 256-21, amending the transfer pricing regulations to include the obligation to present the country-by-country report, which in turn would allow the Internal Revenue Agency to exchange tax related information with other members. - Exchanged information regarding rulings issued by the Tax Administration with other jurisdictions. - Issued the regulations applicable to the Border Development Tax Regime created by Law No. 12-21 by means of Decree No. 766-21, to establish minimum activity requirements with the aim of guaranteeing compliance with BEPS Action 5 related to countering harmful tax practices. - Contacted countries with which the Dominican Republic has double taxation treaties, with the aim of amending the bilateral agreements to comply with BEPS Action 6 on treaty abuse prevention. - Issued the Internal Revenue Agency's General Standard No. 08-21 on country-by-country reporting and acquired the report and information exchange platform, as required by BEPS Action 13 on country-by-country reporting. - Issued the Internal Revenue Agency's General Standard No. 10-22, on August 30, 2022, establishing the guidelines for the implementation of the mutual agreement procedure provisions of international agreements to avoid double taxation and prevent tax evasion. - Issued the Internal Revenue Agency's General Standard No. 11-22, on October 3, 2022, on the granting of benefits contained in International Agreements to Avoid Double Taxation, establishing the guidelines for the application of the provisions on current international agreements signed by the Dominican Republic to avoid double taxation and prevent tax evasion, including the granting of benefits contemplated therein. - Issued Resolution No. 008-2023, to complement the provisions of Law No. 12-21 with recommendations issued by the BEPS Action 5 assessment team. - Issued guidance for the appropriate use of the information exchanged through Country-by-Country Reports.